HopkinsIDD/flepiMoP/documentation/gitbook/development/python-guidelines-for-developers.md

     --verbose .
 ```

-For those using a Mac or Linux system for development you can take advantage of the formatting pre-commit hook found at `bin/pre-commit`.
+For those using a Mac or Linux system for development this command is also available for use by calling `./dev/lint`.
+Similarly, you can take advantage of the formatting pre-commit hook found at `bin/pre-commit`.
 To start using it copy this file to your git hooks folder:

 ```bash
 cp -f bin/pre-commit .git/hooks/